OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Step 2.
 Reconfigure Host SSH
 ================================================================================

-Containerized OpenNebula Front-end comes with the **integrated OpenSSH server**, which provides access to datastores both for the Front-end and hypervisor Nodes.
-OpenNebula is **not yet ready** to be able to directly connect to the SSH server on Front-end relocated to a different port.
+The containerized OpenNebula Front-end comes with the **integrated OpenSSH server**, which provides access to datastores both for the Front-end and hypervisor Nodes.
+OpenNebula is **not yet ready** to directly connect to the SSH server on a Front-end relocated to a different port.
 The integrated OpenSSH server (port 22) will clash with the OpenSSH server (port 22) running on your host, which is used for the host management operations.
-This is expected to be improved in the future version to provide a hassle-free experience, but right now requires an extra step to prepare the host itself.
+This is expected to be improved in the future version to provide a hassle-free experience, but right now it requires an extra step to prepare the host itself.

 .. important::